 The court action asking for relief was brought by the Vilnius Jewish Community as plaintiff.
 Its 21 member council was elected last May 24th in the largest Jewish electoral assembly in Lithuania this century with meticulous voting open to all community members.
 Today’s ruling includes the text:

-Posted in Documents, Free Speech & Democracy, Human Rights, Lithuania, Lithuania's Jewish Community Issues, Litvak Affairs, Media Watch, News & Views
+Posted in A Stolen Election and a Small Jewish Community's Protest, Documents, Free Speech & Democracy, Human Rights, Lithuania, Lithuania's Jewish Community Issues, Litvak Affairs, Media Watch, News & Views

 Tagged Faina Kukliansky, Geros valios fondas (Vilnius), Good Will Foundation (Vilnius), Lithuania, Lithuanian Jewish (Litvak) Community, Lithuanian Jewish Community, WJRO, WJRO + Lithuania, World Jewish Restitution Organization